Factors to consider before adopting a Platform Approach for Service Provider Business?

 Enterprise can enable CISCO Meraki services for the customer from one to several thousands of devices, quickly and seamlessly.
 Unlocking such versatility can help businesses give their consumers many value-added services while increasing their stickiness and average revenue per user (ARPU).
 One may start with managed Wi-Fi services and then extend the same to include managed Local Area Network (LAN) and Software-Defined Wide Area Network (SD-WAN).
 Also, since cloud management is at the center of the platform, service providers escape the initial expense of buying several different management tools and the hassle of sewing them all together.

-Specifically, leveraging a service provider who’s already done the hard yards to deliver platform-enabled services offers the following:
+Specifically, leveraging a managed service provider who’s already done the hard yards to deliver platform-enabled services offers the following:

 - Take advantage of the most recent tool and process improvements, as service providers continually keep their platform-based offerings current.